JohnBra/jebraat.com/data/blog/you-dont-need-to-be-an-expert-to-share-your-learnings.md

 summary: Personal goals are one of the fundamental requirements for any high achieving person.
 Here is my guide on how to set and achieve them.
 ---

-I made a few attempts to share my my experiences on a blog before this one
+I have had a few attempts to share my my experiences on a blog and YouTube before I started this blog.
+I kept thinking _"What if nobody reads this?"_ or _"There are so many people who are much more experienced than me"_.

-Been a math tutor, tutor DB systems, systems programming

-Not expert enough (master of science)
+Even though I have fairly extensive experience teaching and mentoring others, for example as a math tutor during high school, tutoring several subjects and mentoring first semester students during my time in university, I always had an inkling of _"What qualifies me to talk about this"_.

+Luckily I could overcome this by changing my mindset towards sharing knowledge.

-## Fear of rejection
+## Perfectionism and fear of rejection

-Impostor syndrome
+For the longest time, [perfectionism](/blog/dealing-with-the-perfectionism-trap-as-a-developer#what-is-perfectionism) has been something I struggled with.
+I strongly believe in providing the best service, product and info I can.
+I know many of you are very similar in this regard.

+However, this can be  detrimental when we are trying to share something that doesn't _feel ready_ or _good enough_.
+Sharing something imperfect opens us up to riducule.
+This often leads us to not share our creations and knowledge at all.
+Reflecting on it, it often cames down to fear of rejection.

+Thoughts like _"What if someone tells me it's dumb/useless/not helpful"_ and _"What if
+I missed a bit of information"_ kept me from sharing knowledge I found helpful, and products I thought could improve someones life.

+Impostor syndrome also plays into this.
+Especially with knowledge based things to share.

+Realizing **"perfect"** is an illusion - whether in regards to products or our knowledge about a specific topic - helped me overcome inhibitions towards sharing.

+I have written an article about [how to deal with the perfectionism trap as a developer](/blog/dealing-with-the-perfectionism-trap-as-a-developer).
+Check it out if this is something you struggle with as well 🙂

-## What to talk about
+## What and how to share

+A small lifehack to getting over the idea something isn't good enough to share is sharing your experience.

+Yes, maybe you didn't find the optimal solution to a problem, or maybe your knowledge has a few gaps _(everyone's knowledge does by the way)_... but sharing your experience is something nobody can argue with.

+It's insight into your process and learnings however flawed they may be.
+At the end of the day sharing will provide an opportunity to improve with feedback.

+Here are a few things you could share:
-Experiences with a specific situation
+- Experiences with a specific situation
-How you dealt with challenges
+- How you dealt with challenges
-How you learned a specific thing
+- How you learned a specific thing or skill
-Advice (what works for you)
+- What works for you when doing a specific thing (advice)

+How/where to share:
+- Write a blog post
+- Tweet about a learning
+- Make a YouTube video about how you dealt with a situation
+- Create TikToks
+- Share insights in forums such as Reddit or Indie Hackers
+- _...your platform of choice_

 ## Closing thoughts

-Nobody is perfect
+The realization nobody is perfect, including you, made it easier for me to share my learnings.

-Not everybody will learn from what you have to say, but there will definitely be a few people who will.
+I know not everybody will learn from what I have to share.
+But I also know there are many who are just a few steps behind me in their learning journey.
+These are the friends and people I want to share my knowledge with.

+Sharing and writing down my learnings has a great sideeffect.
+Doing this, I actively reflect on my experiences, which gives me new insights and ideas.

+I hope this article can inspire you to do the same 💪